davidkinyuamuraya-wq/davidkinyuamuraya-wq/markdown-practice.md

 - [x] learn the basics of markdown
 - [ ] learn markdown
 - [ ] learn html
-- [ ]learn python
+- [ ] learn python
 ```python
 print(" Hello, world")
 ```
 > you never know what will happen when you try but nothing will happen if you don't start
 ### About me
-** Hi there **
+**Hi there**
-I'm DAvid a student at * Kenyatta university * studying Analytical chemistry with management
+I'm DAvid a student at *Kenyatta university* studying Analytical chemistry with management
 #### Skills I'm building
--markdown
+- markdown
--python
+- python
--Java
+- Java
--javascript
+- javascript